AntKazakovv/dotfiles/src/modules/store/components/store-item-info/store-item-info.component.md

 - **title** - text for title
 - **description** - description of store item
 - **isDisabled** - boolean variable for whether or not to display alert about store item disabling
+- **disabledInfo** - description of the reason for the unavailability of the product

 ```typescript
 export const defaultParams: Partial<IStoreItemInfoCParams> = {